 20 Best Ground Beef Recipes for Beginner Cooks

-These top-rated ground beef recipes are great for beginners or anyone else looking for simple, classic meals using unfussy ingredients and straightforward preparations.
+These top-rated ground beef meals are great for beginners or anyone else looking for simple, classic meals using unfussy ingredients and straightforward preparations.
 With these ground beef recipes, there's no need for fancy techniques or special equipment and no hard-to-find ingredients required.
 Give them a try.

 Beef Stroganoff with Ground Beef